What is the Tapestry Segmentation System?

 Segmentation is the idea that people within a certain lifestyle group move to the same neighborhood.
 In other words, people in the same neighborhood will look the same and have similar characteristics.

 A segment could consist of retirees, urban chic or laptops and latte type of people.
-What Esri Tapestry does is add that distinct layer for those lifestyle or life stage choices each market segment typically make.
+What Esri Tapestry does is add that distinct layer for those lifestyle or life stage choices each market segment typically makes.

 Geo-demographics combines demographic data (income, education, gender, household, ethnicity, etc.) with geography (where people live).
 Using a proven regression and clustering method, segments are also validated against actual consumer data.